|

 Institute of Technology), from which we are able to obtain information about capture cross

-sections and trap levels.
+sections and trap levels1.

 Additional impurity studies have